kotekan/kotekan/README.md

     make install T=x86_64-native-linuxapp-gcc

-It will give a warning about install path being missing, just ingore it.
+It will give a warning about install path being missing, just ignore it.

+## OpenBLAS

+Optional and only required for some kotekan processes.
+Only from-source builds are supported, not the version that is distributed with Debian/Ubuntu.

+Obtain the source from the OpenBLAS homepage or via:

+    git clone git@github.com:xianyi/OpenBLAS.git

+Enter the source directory and run:

+    make
+    make PREFIX=<openblas_prefix> install

+where `<openblas_prefix>` is the *full* path to a directory of your choice, eg. `./build/` or `/opt/OpenBLAS`.
+Set the environment variable `CMAKE_PREFIX_PATH` to include `<openblas_prefix>` or supply `-DOPENBLAS_PATH=<openblas_prefix>` to `cmake` when building kotekan.

 ### Startup scripts to help load DPDK drivers and setup huge pages